inspec/inspec-aws/docs/resources/aws_autoscaling_scaling_policies.md

 ## Syntax

-Ensure that an auto scaling group name exists.
+Ensure that an auto scaling group policy exists.

     describe aws_autoscaling_scaling_policies do
       it { should exist }